 I was flipping through stations on the TV one day, and I saw this man preaching.
 He preached right from the Word of God.
 He had such a calming effect on me, and I learned a lot in those early years from Charles Stanley.
 Looking back now, I believe that the Lord wanted me to watch Dr. Stanley.
 I began taking notes in my Bible.
 I began to grow in my walk with the Lord.

 I remember seeing Andy preach his first sermon in his dad’s church.
 I could tell how proud Charles Stanley was of his son.
 But many things transpired as years went by – the divorce of Dr. Stanley and his wife…..friction between Charles and Andy.

 Then I heard that Andy Stanley had his own church – North Point Church.
 A friend of mine asked me if I had watched Andy.
 I had not and for some reason, I didn’t have a desire to watch him.
 As time went on, I began to read some troubling things that were said about Andy Stanley and North Point Church.

 I had always believed that the church should be a place where gays were welcomed into the service.
-I did not believe (and still feel this way) that we were to make these people feel ‘comfortable’ in their lifestyle.
+I did not believe (and still feel this way) that we were not to make these people feel ‘comfortable’ in their lifestyle.
 Real love tells the truth.
 The truth is found in the Word of God, and it says in the Word that homosexuality is an abomination to God.

 I read that Andy Stanley felt that gays could serve in various ways in his church.
 I disagreed with this, and I was disappointed that Andy had made this decision.
 I remember thinking that he would soon be on that slippery slope on which many preachers have found themselves.
 All it takes is to replace God’s Word with an opinion.
 That opinion might seem very loving and caring, but God’s Word tells us: